updated for 2023

 - In Rome, Roma Europa puts on a variety of music, drama, and dance performances in venues all around the city.
-The Rome Film Festival runs from late October through early November, too.
+The Rome Film Festival continues with events in fall too.

 - The Barcolana Regatta, the biggest gathering of boats in the Mediterranean Sea, is held in the northeastern city of Trieste.
 A number of different races are held, including illuminated night races.
-The festival, usually the second weekend of October, also includes music, food, and wine.
+The festival, usually in early October, also includes music, food, and wine.

-- One of Italy’s top chocolate festivals, Eurochocolate, is held in Perugia, the Umbrian town famous for Perugina Baci chocolates.
+- One of Italy’s top chocolate festivals, Eurochocolate, is held in Perugia, the Umbrian town famous for _Perugina Baci chocolates, in October.
 Besides chocolate, there’s music, wine, and food demonstrations.

 - Although not traditionally celebrated in Italy, Halloween is becoming more popular, especially with younger people.
 Some restaurants, bars, and towns have special events.
 Calling itself the Italian Capital of Halloween, the medieval town of Corinaldo, in Le Marche region, holds the festa delle Streghe (witches) the last week of October.
 The festival includes entertainment, spooky attractions, and taverns, ending on Halloween night with a special show of music, fire, and lights.